Step 1: Enable the Data Port on Your Electricity Meter

 Connect the cable

-Use the included RJ12 cable
+Use the included RJ12-cable

-Connect other end to Zap's P1 Input Port (on the side with USB-C)
+Connect other end to Zap's P1 input Port (on the side with USB-C)

-Cable should click firmly into place
+The cable should click firmly into place

 Step 3: Check the Zap's LED Lights